Research Funding

 Application Requirements

-Paid Summer Internship at the Colorado Springs Pioneers Museum (10 weeks/$4000)
+Public History Fellowship at the Colorado Springs Pioneers Museum (CSPM)

-The History Department is delighted to announce an opportunity for two rising sophomores, juniors, or seniors: a public history internship with the Colorado Springs Pioneers Museum.
+The History Department is delighted to announce an opportunity for two students (must be a rising sophomore, junior, or senior to apply): a public history fellowship with the CSPM.

-The interns will work closely with Professor Kohout and the museum’s Curator of History, Leah Davis Witherow, to support a current museum project while learning about all aspects of the museum’s public history work.
-Previous interns have conducted archival research, drafted exhibit text, and supported digital history projects.
+The fellows will work closely with Professor Amy Kohout and the museum’s Curator of History, Leah Davis Witherow, to support a current museum project while learning about all aspects of the museum’s public history work.
+Previous fellows have conducted archival research, drafted exhibit text, and supported digital history projects.
 They have also worked in and with the museum’s collections and helped with special summer outreach events.

-To apply for this internship opportunity, send the following via email to Thecla Shubert (tshubert@coloradocollege.edu) in the History Department:
+To apply for this fellowship opportunity, send the following via email to Mary Smith (msmith2023@coloradocollege.edu) in the History Department:

 (1) a short essay (1-2 pages) explaining why you are interested in this opportunity and how it connects to your larger academic program and personal goals